karuvally/short_cv/README.md

 # cv
 Curriculum Vitae, in LaTEX
-Based on the template by {Debarghya Das}[https://github.com/deedydas/Deedy-Resume]
+Based on the template by [Debarghya Das](https://github.com/deedydas/Deedy-Resume)